 As an example, a junior engineer fresh out of college even with an unrelated diploma like physics, math, or industrial engineering can score a $100K compensation in Silicon Valley, while a senior engineer with a successful decade long career will get $500K and upwards.
 What are the reasons for this huge gap?
 Is it only years?
 Let us investigate.

-You can find the video narration of this text on YouTube: https://www.youtube.com/watch?v=4q1GGW04hjw
+You can find the video narration of this article on YouTube: https://www.youtube.com/watch?v=4q1GGW04hjw

 Salary and compensation comparison resources:

 - GlassDoor Salaries: https://www.glassdoor.com/salaries

 Do not forget, before assuming your compensation based on resources above, compare your projects, publications, references, and accomplishments to others.
 The article will guide you on all these points.

 I will create a dedicated in-depth article to help you estimate your expected income later on.
 It will include software and other fields of engineering, and perhaps some of engineering management field.